Spirit of America Management Corp NY Has $10.10 Million Position in Prologis, Inc. (NYSE:PLD)

-Spirit of America Management Corp NY decreased its position in shares of Prologis, Inc. (NYSE:PLD – Get Rating) by 3.7% in the 3rd quarter, according to its most recent 13F filing with the SEC.
-The firm owned 99,420 shares of the real estate investment trust’s stock after selling 3,800 shares during the quarter.
-Prologis makes up 2.4% of Spirit of America Management Corp NY’s investment portfolio, making the stock its 9th largest position.
-Spirit of America Management Corp NY’s holdings in Prologis were worth $10,102,000 at the end of the most recent quarter.
+Spirit of America Management Corp NY decreased its holdings in Prologis, Inc. (NYSE:PLD – Get Rating) by 3.7% in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 99,420 shares of the real estate investment trust’s stock after selling 3,800 shares during the period.
+Prologis accounts for about 2.4% of Spirit of America Management Corp NY’s portfolio, making the stock its 9th biggest holding.
+Spirit of America Management Corp NY’s holdings in Prologis were worth $10,102,000 as of its most recent SEC filing.

-A number of other institutional investors have also added to or reduced their stakes in PLD.
-State Street Corp lifted its holdings in Prologis by 10.4% during the 1st quarter.
-State Street Corp now owns 51,717,111 shares of the real estate investment trust’s stock worth $8,351,279,000 after purchasing an additional 4,861,668 shares in the last quarter.
-Cohen & Steers Inc. lifted its holdings in Prologis by 23.5% during the 1st quarter.
-Cohen & Steers Inc. now owns 18,488,000 shares of the real estate investment trust’s stock worth $2,985,801,000 after purchasing an additional 3,513,643 shares in the last quarter.
-Vanguard Group Inc. lifted its holdings in Prologis by 1.9% during the 1st quarter.
-Vanguard Group Inc. now owns 97,672,838 shares of the real estate investment trust’s stock worth $15,772,211,000 after purchasing an additional 1,814,967 shares in the last quarter.
-FMR LLC lifted its holdings in Prologis by 6.0% during the 2nd quarter.
-FMR LLC now owns 24,083,514 shares of the real estate investment trust’s stock worth $2,833,425,000 after purchasing an additional 1,361,120 shares in the last quarter.
-Finally, Wellington Management Group LLP lifted its holdings in Prologis by 14.7% during the 1st quarter.
-Wellington Management Group LLP now owns 10,297,770 shares of the real estate investment trust’s stock worth $1,662,884,000 after purchasing an additional 1,319,554 shares in the last quarter.
-Hedge funds and other institutional investors own 75.84% of the company’s stock.
+A number of other hedge funds have also recently made changes to their positions in the business.
+Acadian Asset Management LLC lifted its position in shares of Prologis by 87.7% in the first quarter.
+Acadian Asset Management LLC now owns 20,258 shares of the real estate investment trust’s stock worth $3,270,000 after buying an additional 9,467 shares in the last quarter.
+Northwestern Mutual Wealth Management Co. lifted its position in shares of Prologis by 9.3% in the second quarter.
+Northwestern Mutual Wealth Management Co. now owns 47,860 shares of the real estate investment trust’s stock worth $5,631,000 after buying an additional 4,062 shares in the last quarter.
+Wolverine Asset Management LLC purchased a new stake in shares of Prologis in the second quarter worth about $564,000.
+Royal London Asset Management Ltd. lifted its position in shares of Prologis by 1.8% in the second quarter.
+Royal London Asset Management Ltd. now owns 328,770 shares of the real estate investment trust’s stock worth $38,686,000 after buying an additional 5,714 shares in the last quarter.
+Finally, Core Alternative Capital lifted its position in shares of Prologis by 46.6% in the third quarter.
+Core Alternative Capital now owns 727 shares of the real estate investment trust’s stock worth $74,000 after buying an additional 231 shares in the last quarter.
+Institutional investors own 75.84% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, December 30th.
-Stockholders of record on Monday, December 19th will be given a $0.79 dividend.
-The ex-dividend date of this dividend is Friday, December 16th.
-This represents a $3.16 dividend on an annualized basis and a dividend yield of 2.78%.
-Prologis’s dividend payout ratio is currently 58.63%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, December 30th.
+Investors of record on Monday, December 19th will be paid a $0.79 dividend.
+The ex-dividend date is Friday, December 16th.
+This represents a $3.16 annualized dividend and a yield of 2.78%.
+Prologis’s dividend payout ratio (DPR) is currently 58.63%.

 Prologis, Inc is the global leader in logistics real estate with a focus on high-barrier, high-growth markets.
 As of December 31, 2020, the company owned or had investments in, on a wholly owned basis or through co-investment ventures, properties and development projects expected to total approximately 984 million square feet (91 million square meters) in 19 countries.